-Fauci calls loosening Covid-19 restrictions inexplicable as variants threaten another surge - Local News 8
+Fauci calls loosening COVID-19 restrictions inexplicable as variants threaten another surge - Local News 8

 With less than 7% of residents in his state fully vaccinated, Texas Gov. Greg Abbott issued an executive order Tuesday lifting a statewide mask mandate and allowing businesses to operate at 100% capacity, effective March 10.

-“It is clear from the recoveries, the vaccinations, the reduced hospitalizations, and the safe practices that Texans are using, that state mandates are no longer needed.
-We must now do more to restore livelihoods and normalcy for Texans,” Abbott’s Press Secretary Renae Eze told CNN in a statement.
+“It is clear from the recoveries, the vaccinations, the reduced hospitalizations and the safe practices that Texans are using, that state mandates are no longer needed.
+We must now do more to restore livelihoods and normalcy for Texans,” Abbott representative Renae Eze told CNN.

 In Houston, the chief of staff of the United Memorial Medical Center said he told his staff to prepare for surges in patients because of the changes.